 CDHS – Documentation for any hedging strategy that meets the requirements to be a CDHS.

+Other Modeled Hedging Strategies – Documentation for any SHS that is required to be modeled pursuant to VM-21 Section 9.A.6, including documentation of any CDHS criteria met, listing of CDHS criteria not met, and documentation of the TAR level with and without the SHS being modeled as if it were a CDHS.

 Strategy Changes – Discussion of any changes to the hedging strategy during the past 12 months, including identification of the change, reasons for the change, and the implementation date of the change.

 Hedge Modeling – Description of how the hedge strategy was incorporated into modeling, including: